Observability in Choreo - The New Low-Code Development Platform

 - 16 Jun, 2021

 Enterprises worldwide are accelerating their digital transformation initiatives, with many starting years earlier than originally planned.
 However, too often, these initiatives are hampered by the lack of deep technical expertise required to get projects off the ground and deliver digital products and solutions.
-WSO2 addresses this challenge with the introduction of Choreo, the new integration platform as a service (iPaaS) for cloud-native engineering.
+WSO2 addresses this challenge with the introduction of Choreo, the new digital platform as a service for cloud native engineering.

 The above diagram shows the high-level architecture of Choreo’s observability.
 There are two main components: the data collection and observability views.

 Choreo collects a rich set of information without the user having to add any instrumentation.
 It collects three types of data from your application.